chesserm/Web-Dev-Website/README.md

 by: Matthew Chesser (Github: chesserm)

-This project is a way for me to practice my web development knowledge and skills as I use them.
-I hope to display the information in an informative way that can almost act as a guide for websites.
+This project is a way for me to practice my web development knowledge and skills as I learn them.
+I hope to display the information in an informative way that can almost act as a guide for others who are new to web development.

-My current knowledge is extremely basic, but I'm committed to learning web development tools from the ground up.
+My current knowledge of web development is extremely basic, but I'm committed to learning web development tools from the ground up.
 This will give me a better understanding of how websites work from the inside out.
 I hope to present my knowledge in this website in a way that others can benefit from it as well.

 Current version: